-'No,' said Clarence emphatically; 'and setting up a vow seems as if it might be sticking up the reed of one's own word, and leaning on that-when it breaks, at least mine does.
+'No,' said Clarence emphatically; 'and setting up a vow seems as if it might be sticking up the reed of one's own word, and leaning on THAT--when it breaks, at least mine does.
 If I could always get the grasp of Him that I felt to-day, there would be no more bewildered heart and failing spirit, which are worse than the actual falls they cause.'
-And as Emily said she did not understand, he replied in words I wrote down and thought over, 'What we are is the point, more than even what we do.'
+And as Emily said she did not understand, he replied in words I wrote down and thought over, 'What we ARE is the point, more than even what we DO.
+We DO as we ARE; and yet we form ourselves by what we DO.'

 'And,' I put in, 'I know somebody who won a victory last night over himself and his two brothers.
-Surely doing that is a sign that he is more than he used to be.'
+Surely DOING that is a sign that he IS more than he used to be.'